We’ve just had word the long-awaited program is being aired on Channel 4 in the UK from Monday August 1st 2022.

 The bar.
 This is not just a fridge in the kitchen where we fetch a bottle of beer and serve in a glass, we have a full bar, 3 beers on tap, selection of bottled beer, professional coffee machine, selection of wines and on.
 You can sit inside or on the covered terrace.

-The restaurant, again dedicated space, offering an “a la carte” menu, along with Burgers, Steak and Pizza.
+The restaurant, again dedicated space, offering an “a la carte” menu, along with Burgers, Steak and specials every week.